 “Loud living” isn’t about doing less, it’s about being more present, with more focus and clarity.
 It’s about being bold enough to speak up about what you need to be productive and stay sane.

 This is not a lack of ambition.
 On the contrary, it is a new kind of ambition - the ambition to achieve success without sacrificing every other aspect of life.
-It is the desire for a sustainable career, where work and personal life can be harmonious and complementary to each other.
+It is the desire for a sustainable career, where work and personal life can be harmonious and complement each other.

 In the hustle and bustle of modern work, many young employees give their all, work overtime, and even consider burnout a "badge of honor" (Illustration: Thalia Plata).

-From “burnout” to “sustainability”: The journey of living authentically with “loud living”
+From “exhaustion” to “sustainability”: The journey of living authentically with “loud living”

-Amidst the whirlwind of work and social expectations, more and more young people are realizing that the old way of success, with its endless meetings, midnight emails, and feeling drained of energy, is no longer relevant.
-Alli Kushner, the founder of the “loud living” movement, has proposed a new way of living: success is not about doing more, but about living more clearly and with more intention.
+Amid the whirlwind of work and social expectations, more and more young people are realizing that the old way of success, with its endless meetings, midnight emails, and feeling drained of energy, is no longer relevant.
+Alli Kushner, the founder of the “loud living” movement, has proposed a new way of living: success is not about doing more, but about living more clearly and with more purpose.

 Here are the principles of “loud living” – the secret to transforming a life from “exhaustion” to “sustainable”.